Wednesday, December 31, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 What is a file system?

-A file system (or FS) is necessary to organize data that resides on a storage device.
-Without an FS, your computer won’t know where a document or a picture is on its internal drive to retrieve it upon your command.
+A file system (FS) is the way data that resides on a storage device is organized.
+Without an FS, your computer won’t know where a document or picture is on a drive to open it up per the user’s request.

-If the partition is a walled-off section of a warehouse, the file system is how goods and merchandise are organized.
+If the partition is a section of a warehouse, the file system is how the merchandise is stored and inventoried.

-You must create a partition and apply a file system on a new internal hard drive or solid-state drive before you can use it.
-But many portable drives come with a ready-to-use partition right out of the box.
-In that case, you can also change it if need be.
+Generally, you must create a partition and format a new storage device (HDD or SSD) before you can use it.
+However, many portable drives come with a ready-to-use partition right out of the box.
+In that case, you can use it that way or change its file system, if needed, via a process called formatting.

-You do this by formatting it.
 Knowing how to format a disc into a particular FS can come in handy.
-For example, you can format a Windows-based drive into one that works for a Mac and vice versa.
+For example, you can format a Windows drive for a Mac and vice versa.

 File systems generally apply to a particular platform, such as Windows vs. macOS.
 They don’t change the data they hold.

 Specifically, moving a document (such as a PDF file) from a Windows computer to a Mac won’t alter it in any way.
-Over a network, a shared folder hosted by any platform is accessible to all parties that support the network protocol of the sharing host.
+Over a network, a shared folder hosted on any platform is accessible to all parties that support the sharing host’s network protocol.

-There are many different file systems, and I mention only those relevant to the Windows and Mac platforms.
-If you use any other platforms, such as Linux, you’re likely an advanced user who needs no explanation on file systems.
+There are many different file systems, and I mention here only those relevant to the Windows and Mac platforms.
+If you use any other platforms, such as Linux, you’re likely an advanced user who needs no explanation.

 Mac-only file systems